RaccoonH/GstRecognizer/readme.md

 It uses YOLOv5.

 ## Build
-It uses cmake to build.
+It uses cmake to build, you can use build.sh.
 ### Requirements:
 1. opencv >= 4.5.4
 2. gstreamer